Motorola Moto X Force

 硬朗。根据摩托罗拉的说法,这台Moto X是世界上第一款具备坚不可摧的屏幕的智能手机。不过,我们的测试表明这款5.4寸设备不只有优秀的坚固性,在其他的功能上也表现一流。

-Source: Ausdroid English EN→zh-CN Archive.org version
+Source: Ausdroid EN→zh-CN Archive.org version

 For the most part there’s very little wrong, and a lot right with the Moto X Force, but it’s literally getting to the point where it’s a year old, and that’s a problem, especially with the current security patch level.
 The phone with its ShatterShield technology, immense battery and decent camera is good, but at nearly 12 months old it’s not quite worth the $599 price tag.